Home Top 5 Bird Sanctuaries in India for Nature Enthusiasts

 What is the best place for bird watching in India?

-Pangot, in the foothills of the Himalayas in Uttarakhand, whilst staying at Jungle Lore Birding Lodge is the best place for bird watching in India, in our opinion.
-If you have flexibility then between December-January, when the bird activity is excellent, or around April-May when most of the birds display their breeding plumage are the best times.
+There are just so many bird sactuaries in India.
+Now, if you’re a true twitcher, I’d say head to Pangot, in the foothills of the Himalayas in Uttarakhand, whilst staying at Jungle Lore Birding Lodge is the best place for bird watching in India, in our opinion.
+If you have flexibility then between December-January, when the bird activity is excellent, or around April-May when most of the birds display their breeding plumage are the best times – think cheer pheasants, koklass, and other high-altitude gems.
 It can be quite cold in December and January and quite hot in May so a good balance in conjunction with other areas you may want to visit in India is between mid-February and early April.
 For really keen birders we highly recommend combining your time in Pangot with time in Corbett National Park and for the adventurous a few nights in the remote Vanghat Lodge on the northern edges of the park.
+It’s remote, it’s rustic, and it’s ideal for uninterrupted birdwatching.

-Shout-outs for incredible birdlife also go to Kaziranga National Park, Satpura National Park and Chambal Wildlife Sanctuary.
+Shout-outs for incredible birdlife and bigger game also go to Kaziranga National Park, Satpura National Park and Chambal Wildlife Sanctuary.

 Which is the most beautiful bird in India?
 A Twitchers Perspective…

-We contacted one of our in-country partners who is an avid twitcher.
-Here, Sinna, head of our south India operations talks about his favourite bird in India:
+I chatted with one of our in-country partners who is an avid twitcher.
+Here, Sinna, our head ETG man in South India operations talks about his favourite bird in India:

 My all time favourite bird in India has got to be the Great Indian Hornbill.
 As it mostly stays in the heavily wooded jungles, sighting one in the wild is not easy.
 Locally called Mallamuzhaki Vezhambal which literally translates as the hornbill that resonates the hills, their calls are very distinctive like a loud booming human laugh.
 You often hear the flapping sound generated by its wings as it flies before you actually see it.
 The Great Indian hornbill is the largest of the 7 types of hornbill found in India.
 Due to habitat loss and impact of human interactions the Great Indian Hornbill was an endangered bird.
 Of late the new wildlife regulations and conservation efforts have been a great help in protecting this magnificent bird.
 In Southern India they are found mostly in the dense rainforests of the western ghats.
 The main areas to spot them are the forests of Periyar Tiger Reserve, the Thattekad region, the Nelliyampati hills and the Anaimalais.
 Due to the availability of decent accommodation the best option to visit would be Periyar and Thattekad.
 My personal favourite place to see them is the Periyar Forest Bungalow, the only private estate in the core zone of the National Park.
 The stay here is comfortable but not luxurious.
 The upper region of the estate is not planted and allowed to grow wild and in addition there are parts of the estate reclaimed by the jungle making it a haven for wildlife.
 Its here that you often get to spot the Great Indian Hornbill on the early morning walks.
 Feb/Mar is a good time for spotting them as that is their breeding season in the area.